gh620/Data_Science_cw2/README.md

 The scourse folder contains the definitions/scripts for the pre-defined functions used in the analysis.

 ### analyses
+- Sub-directory: data_processing, exploratory_data_analysis, modelling, evaluation

-The analyses directory contains all code used to analyse the data and/or to produce the contents in the "outputs" folder.
+The analyses directory contains all code used to analyse the data and/or to produce the contents in the "outputs" folder, all scripts are stored in the corresponding named folder.

 ### outputs

 - Sub-directory: figures

-Contains all
+Contains all figures output from the R code.

 ### reports

-This folder contains all document to produce the final report to submit, it contains mainly the .tex documents which writes the report in LaTeX, and the reflective pieces in pdf.
+This folder contains all documents to produce the final report to submit, it contains mainly the .tex documents which writes the report in LaTeX, and the reflective pieces in pdf.
 Notice the LaTeX document needs the output tables/figures from the "output" folder.

 ## Author